Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 Hormone therapy can be used:

-- In advanced (metastatic) prostate cancer, to shrink the cancer and slow the growth of tumors — which might relieve signs and symptoms
+- In advanced (metastatic) prostate cancer to shrink the cancer and slow the growth of tumors, which also might relieve signs and symptoms

 Side effects of hormone therapy for prostate cancer can include:

 - Increased body fat

 - Loss of sex drive

 - Bone thinning, which can lead to broken bones

 - Decreased body hair, smaller genitalia and growth of breast tissue